Analytics & TestingContent MarketingCustomer Data PlatformsEmail Marketing & AutomationMarketing & Sales VideosMarketing Infographics

 What Are Buyer Personas?
 Why Do You Need Them?
 And How Do You Create Them?

-While marketers often work to produce content that differentiates them and describes the benefits of their products and services, they often miss the mark on producing content for each type of person buying their product or service.
+While marketers often work to produce content that differentiates them and describes the benefits of their products and services, they often miss the mark by failing to produce content for each type of person buying their product or service.

 For instance, if your prospect seeks a new hosting service, a marketer focused on search and conversions may prioritize performance, while the IT director may prioritize security features.
 You must speak to both, often requiring you to target each with specific advertisements and content.

-In short, it’s about segmenting your company’s messaging to each of the types of prospects you need to speak to.
+In short, it’s about segmenting your company’s messaging for the types of prospects you need to reach.
 Some examples of missed opportunities:

-- Conversions – A company focuses on content getting the most attention on its site rather than identifying the personas driving conversions.
-If 1% of your site’s visitors turn into customers, you need to target that 1% and identify who they are, what compelled them to convert, and then figure out how to speak to others like them.
+• Conversions – A company focuses on content getting the most attention on its site rather than identifying the personas driving conversions.
+If 1% of your site’s visitors become customers, you need to target that 1% and identify who they are, what compelled them to convert, and how to speak to others like them.

-- Industries – A company’s platform serves multiple industries, but the generic content on its site speaks to businesses in general.
+• Industries – A company’s platform serves multiple industries, but its generic site content speaks to businesses in general.
 Without industry in the content hierarchy, prospects visiting the site from a specific segment cannot visualize or conceive how the platform will help them.

-Instead of focusing on your brand, products, and services to develop a hierarchy of content that positions each, you instead look at your company from the eyes of your buyer and build out content and messaging programs that speak directly to their motivation for becoming a customer of your brand.
+Instead of focusing on your brand, products, and services to develop a hierarchy of content that positions each, you look at your company through your buyer’s eyes and build content and messaging programs that speak directly to their motivation for becoming a customer of your brand.

 What are Buyer Personas?